DanBennettDev/db.bounce/README.md

       					oscillator.
 But then why would you use it that way? for want of a more meaningful value, rate input is the pitch for that specific case
+      					Works on Max 6 & higher, 32 and 64 bit.

 	Version:		0.3